Free shipping to the US on orders over $150

 Gather the ingredients together.

-2) Shred the Cabbage
+2) Shredding the Cabbage

 Shred the cabbage into small pieces using a knife or mandolin.

-3) Saucing the Tonkatsu
+3) Spreading Tonkatsu Sauce Onto the Tonkatsu

-Spread tonkatsu sauce over each piece of tonkatsu (if using multiple pieces.)
+Spread tonkatsu sauce over each piece of tonkatsu, if using multiple pieces.
 This will prevent the tonkatsu from drying out in the sandwich.

 4) Preparing the Shokupan

-5) Assembling the Sandwich
+5) Assembling the Katsu Sando

 Take the sandwich out of the refrigerator and slice it in half.
 For tonkatsu sando, it is popular to slice it down the middle but you can also slice it vertically if you wish.
 Now all that's left to do is enjoy!